Print Left View of a Binary Tree

 Discussed solution approaches

-• A recursive approach using preorder traversal and hashing
+• Recursive approach using preorder traversal and hashing

 If we observe closely, the nodes present in the left view will be the first node of each level.
-So one idea would be to traverse the tree using the level order traversal, access the first node of each level, and add it to the output list.
-The critical question is: how can we get the first node present at each level?
-Think!
+So, one idea would be to traverse the tree using level order traversal, access the first node of each level, and add it to the output list.
+The critical question is: How can we get the first node present at each level?
+Let's think!

 While doing the level order traversal, whenever we complete the processing of the previous level, all the nodes of the current level will be present inside the queue.
-So now we can perform these operations to get the left view of the current level:
+So, the front node of the queue will be the first node, which will be the left view of the current level.

-• We first count the number of nodes at the current level, which will be equal to the size of the queue. currLevelNodeCount = Q.size().
+• We first store the count of nodes at the current level in a variable currLevelNodeCount.
+This will be equal to the size of the queue.

-• After this loop, the processing of nodes at the current level is done.
-Now we can move to the next level and continue a similar process.
+• After this inner loop, the processing of nodes at the current level is done.
+Now, we can move to the next level and continue a similar process.

 vector<int> leftViewBinaryTree(TreeNode root)